 Enhancing our Infection Prevention and Control Program.

-North York General Surgical Site Infection Prevention indicator rates
+North York General Hospital Surgical Site Infection Prevention indicator compliance rate.

 North York General regularly monitors and reviews infection rates and uses this information to execute best practice protective measures and continually improve patient care and safety.